LinaVysnia/AI-Online-store/Online_store/README.md

 ## Description
 This is a multiple-page React app which mimics an online plant shop.
 It incorporates routing, session storage, and Bootstrap elements.
 It uses responsive design, give it a try!

+Two months into learning full stack web development this was a great challenge!
+It's my first attempt at creating multiple pages for one app and adding shared content between them.
+For the sake of good UX it's important to store some sort of information about the user, so this was a great practice allowing pages to use content data and having functionality to modify that it.

+### Inspiration
 I've been coming across cautionary tales of non-existent plants being listed for sale on the internet.
 Here is an [example](https://www.gardenenchantment.com/products/novel-plants-dazzling-animals-eye-seeds-128293-2024-new-arrivals) if it hasn't been taken down yet.

 > [!WARNING]